great tastes. great stories.

 4 tbsp Zejd extra virgin olive oil

-1 bunch of coriander, finely chopped
+1 bunch of coriander 10g roughly chopped

 1 tsp cumin seeds, crushed